 Because most homes’ costs and value have declined over the past decade, you must also pay for a new appraisal.
 Without an assessment, your refinancing lender may be unwilling to give you a loan for more than your house is worth.

 Also, you need to pay the fees below:

 When you check rates with a lender, the lender will run your credit report.
 As we mentioned, you should always look at multiple lenders to get the best interest rate, but the downside is that your credit score will be affected.
-This happens because your credit pull is a hard inquiry, and, as such, your credit score will dip by a few points.
+This happens because your credit pull is a hard inquiry, so your credit score will dip by a few points.

 If you found your ideal lender, your closing costs and attendant fees may vary.
 The median rate is roughly 2-5 % of the loan amount but often can be more than that.

-You need to have a steady job.
-A stable job to a lender means you have a steady income.
-You should have at least two years of employment in a row in the same position at your job.
+It would help if you had a steady job.
+A stable job with a lender means you have a steady income.
+You should have at least two years of employment in the same position.
 If there are gaps in your job history, or if you keep switching jobs, a lender may deny you a new loan.

-To determine if refinancing makes financial sense.
-To see if you will have potential savings, you’ll need to factor in all the costs related to refinancing your loan, such as the dreaded closing cost and more.
+Use one online mortgage refinance calculator to determine if refinancing makes financial sense.
+To see if you will have potential savings, you’ll need to factor in all the costs related to refinancing your loans, such as the dreaded closing cost and more.
 If you have less than 20% equity, the lender will require you to have mortgage insurance if you default on the loan.